Really Fast Storyboarding for E-Learning Projects

 All you need is a screen image capture tool, such as SnagIt, an image editing tool, such as Photoshop, and MSWord.
 Here are the steps for really fast storyboarding:

-- Use SnagIt to take a screenshot of the approved screen templates for your E-learning project.
+- Use SnagIt or another screen capture tool to take a screenshot of the approved screen templates for your E-learning project.
 The screenshot should include the entire E-learning screen, with all standard buttons, banners, footers, and navigational tools.

 - Import the saved image into the header of an MSWord document.
 Use the FORMAT PICTURE option to set the image to “FLOAT OVER TEXT.”
 Also, increase the BRIGHTNESS of the image so it is barely visible in the document.